COVID-19 Help: How to Donate & Volunteer

 Recovered COVID-19 Patients: Donate Plasma

 In coordination with the U.S. Food and Drug Administration (FDA), the Red Cross is seeking people who are fully recovered from the new coronavirus to sign up to donate plasma to help current COVID-19 patients.
 People who have fully recovered from COVID-19 have antibodies in their plasma that can attack the virus.
 This convalescent plasma is being evaluated as treatment for patients with serious or immediately life-threatening COVID-19 infections, or those judged by a healthcare provider to be at high risk of progression to severe or life-threatening condition.
-Interested individuals can visit RedCrossBlood.org/plasma4covid to learn more and, if eligible, sign up
+Interested individuals can visit RedCrossBlood.org/plasma4covid to learn more and, if eligible, sign up to help.

 Support Local Businesses